jackyzha0/quartz/content/notes/hosting.md

 git push origin hugo
 ```

+Note: we specifically push to the `hugo` branch here.
+Our GitHub action automatically runs everytime a push to is detected to that branch and then updates the `master` branch for redeployment.

 ### Setting up the Site
 Now let's get this site up and running.
 Never hosted a site before?
 No problem.
 Have a fancy custom domain you already own or want to subdomain your Quartz?
 That's easy too.

 Here, we take advantage of GitHub's free page hosting to deploy our site.
 Change `baseURL` in `/config.toml`.
-If you don't have a custom domain to use, you can use `<YOUR-USERNAME>.github.io` (which GitHub gives to you for free!) as your domain.

 [Reference `config.toml` here](https://github.com/jackyzha0/quartz/blob/hugo/config.toml)